Feature: #91724 - Introduce TemplatedEmailFactory for centralized email creation

 Core migrations

-All core extensions that send emails have been migrated to use the TemplatedEmailFactory.
+All core extensions that send emails have been migrated to use TemplatedEmailFactory.
 This includes:

-• EXT:backend - Login notifications, failed login/MFA attempt notifications, and password reset emails use create().
+• EXT:backend Login notifications, failed login and MFA attempt notifications, and password reset emails use create().

 Impact

-Extensions that send emails are encouraged to use the TemplatedEmailFactory to create FluidEmail instances instead of directly instantiating them.
-When a request with a site attribute is passed, template paths and format from the typo3/email site set are applied automatically.
-The merge priority is (highest priority wins):
+Extensions that send emails are encouraged to use the TemplatedEmailFactory to create FluidEmail instances instead of instantiating them directly.
+When a request with a site attribute is passed, template paths and format from the typo3/email site set are applied.
+The merge priority, with the highest priority winning, is: